Anguilla Flag

 Property: Property taxes are levied at 0.0175% of the property's assessed value.

-Capital Gains: There are no capital gains taxes in Anguilla.
+Capital Gains: There are no taxes on capital gains in Anguilla.

 Inheritance: There are no inheritance taxes in the island.